isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <b>P4 to P6 Letter Writing Programme</b>
 <br>
-Students are taught how to identify the SVO during letter writing:
+Children are taught how to identify the SVO during letter writing:
 <br>
 *   <b><u>S</u></b> ubject – who they are writing to<br>
 *   <b><u>V</u></b> ariable – when and where (e.g the date, time and place, etc)<br>